offers a wide array of addiction counseling and treatment services for adolescents. An

 - are experiencing significant substance abuse problems, and

-- are willing and ready to make though and behavior changes.
+- are willing and ready to make thought and behavior changes.

 A young person typically is advised to attend from six to 13 hours of individual or group counseling each week while still living at home, attending school, and sharing in family activities.
 The length of treatment is determined by the assessment, the individual’s needs, and how much support each person needs.
 IOP can serve as step down care after inpatient treatment.
 It can also serve as a step up program if outpatient services are not appropriate.

 Each counseling group may help the young person work on communication/decision making skills, drug education, leisure education, life skills, stress management, self esteem and relapse prevention.
 Each individual and their families are encouraged to participate in family programs.